Born secret: Legality and challenges

+United States v.
+The Progressive

 The legality of the "born secret" doctrine was directly challenged in a 1979 freedom of the press case, United States v.
 The Progressive.
 In that case, the magazine The Progressive attempted to publish an account of the so-called "secret of the hydrogen bomb"—the Teller–Ulam design—created entirely from unclassified sources.
 Many analysts predicted that the United States Supreme Court would, if it heard the case, strike down the born‑secret clause as an unconstitutional restraint on speech.
 However, the government dropped the case as moot before it was resolved.

-The born‑secret doctrine is reported as the only area of United States law in which discussion of information already in the public sphere is illegal.
+Under the laws of the United States, prior restraint is the state censorship of speech by the government before the sharing of information occurs, and is defined in law and allowed in narrow scenarios.
 Writing in the Cardozo Law Review, Aviam Soifer argues that classification can even apply retroactively to the original conception—or "germination"—of an idea.
-In Security Classification of Information, Volume 1, Arvin Quist notes that the concept is unique to nuclear restricted data, but has been extended in principle to cryptography by the National Security Agency (NSA).
-However, the NSA pursued this not through legislation but through voluntary agreements with stakeholders.
+In Security Classification of Information, Volume 1, Arvin Quist described the statutory "Restricted Data" regime as unique to nuclear information, but noted that the National Security Agency (NSA) later pursued analogous controls over cryptography through voluntary prepublication review rather than legislation.

+Voluntary compliance and NSA

+Corrigan and Gibbs in Stanford Magazine describe the NSA response as moving toward measures such as voluntary commercial and academic compliance, including a voluntary compliance system for cryptography research papers that was intended as a compromise approach.
+The cryptography dispute began in 1977, when a letter from J. A. Meyer warned the Institute of Electrical and Electronics Engineers that publishing work on encryption could violate federal regulations and expose authors and publishers to prosecution, including under export-control theories and laws such as the U.S.'s International Traffic in Arms Regulations.
+Meyer was identified by journalists as an NSA employee and the letter helped trigger wider academic and press attention around whether publication could be treated as a national security offense.

+The stakeholders in the non-legislative approach included academic researchers, commercial researchers, and scientific publishers, because the compromise mechanism depended on voluntary behavior by authors and journals rather than a statutory restriction.
+Corrigan and Gibbs connected the shift to NSA director Vice Admiral Bobby Ray Inman, who convened an internal panel that considered seeking new legislation, then moved toward voluntary prepublication review after legislative options were described as politically unviable.